One Second After: Plot

 Without modern sanitation and supplies, diseases surge.
 Minor wounds become seriously infected, and the community has soon exhausted its supply of antibiotics.
 The social order in Black Mountain begins to break down.
 It is too late in the year to plant and harvest crops.
 Suddenly, skills not needed in several generations have become critically necessary.
 The town organizes its young and able-bodied to defend against a marauding band of cannibals.
 When they attack, there is a violent and deadly battle with high fatalities.

-After a while, the extreme shortages of food require rationing.
-Increasingly, Matherson assumes a growing leadership role as the situation deteriorates.
-He and other leaders struggle with the multiple issues and moral choices.

 Matherson leads several battalions of college students into battle against the marauding Posse.
 The college's resource officer is killed and two-thirds of the students die.
 After the battle the Posse leader is captured and hanged on the interstate.
 Matherson releases several remaining Posse members, saying that they were not going to do any more harm.

+After a while, the extreme shortages of food require rationing.
+Increasingly, Matherson assumes a growing leadership role as the situation deteriorates.
+He and other leaders struggle with the multiple issues and moral choices.
+Matherson's daughter, Jennifer, eventually dies due to a lack of insulin and is buried near the family home.

 One year later, the U.S. military arrives to rebuild and aid the town.
 It is learned that the EMP was generated by three nuclear missiles launched from offshore container ships.
 One was launched from the Gulf of Mexico and detonated in the upper atmosphere over Utah, Kansas, and Ohio.
 The container ship was sunk by an explosion immediately after the missile launch; no one knows who was responsible for the attacks.
 Another missile was fired from off the Icelandic coast and detonated over East Europe and Russia.
 This launch affected major cities such as St. Petersburg and Moscow and everything in between.
 Another nuclear missile was detonated over Japan and South Korea.

 The U.S. government believed that an alliance between Iran and North Korea conducted the attacks, and retaliated by striking both countries with nuclear weapons.
 The U.S. withdrew all of its overseas military forces to aid in rebuilding and humanitarian work at home.
 The EMP attack brought down Air Force One, and the U.S. president died upon impact.

 One year after the EMP attack, the United States is described as having 30 million survivors, down ninety percent from a pre-attack population of 300 million.
 The People's Republic of China is occupying the U.S. west coast with a 500,000-strong occupation force, and Mexico occupies its former territory of Texas and the American Southwest, as a protectorate against China.